ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 - Create a new Directory and navigate to that Directory.
 - Go to the Platform and [Open this System](#system-installation-1).
 - Create a [new service account](https://docs.clearblade.com/v/4/security/#service-account).
-- Once this user is created, go to **Adapters** and click on *TrainingAAdapter*.
+- Once this user is created, go to **Adapters** and click on *TrainingAdapter*.
 Configure this adapter by clicking on the pencil sign next to the **Configuration**.
-When configuration window opens, add the service username to the *cb_service_account* flag.
-Your start script should look like this -
+When configuration window opens, your start script should look like this -
 ```
 sh train.sh -cb_service_account=<CB_SERVICE_ACCOUNT_USERNAME>
 ```